Lowell George

-Lowell Thomas George (April 13, 1945 – June 29, 1979) was an American singer, songwriter, multi-instrumentalist, and record producer.
+Lowell Thomas George (April 13, 1945 – June 29, 1979) was an American musician, singer-songwriter, multi-instrumentalist, and record producer.
 He was the primary guitarist, vocalist, and songwriter for the rock band Little Feat.
 Before forming Little Feat, he was a member of Frank Zappa's band the Mothers of Invention.

 Early life

 Lowell George was born in Los Angeles, California, the son of Willard H. George, a furrier who raised chinchillas and supplied furs to the movie studios.

 George's first instrument was the harmonica.
 At the age of six he appeared on Ted Mack's Original Amateur Hour performing a duet with his older brother, Hampton.
 As a student at Hollywood High School (where he first befriended future bandmate Paul Barrere and second wife Elizabeth Levy), he took up the flute in the school marching band and orchestra.
 He had already started to play Hampton's acoustic guitar at age 11, progressed to the electric guitar by his high school years, and later learned to play the saxophone, shakuhachi and sitar.

 During this period, George viewed the teen idol-oriented rock and roll of the era with contempt, instead favoring West Coast jazz and the soul jazz of Les McCann and Mose Allison.
 Following graduation in 1963, he briefly worked at a gas station (an experience that inspired such later songs as "Willin'") to support himself while studying art and art history at Los Angeles Valley College for two years.